Publications

 1. Clason and Valkonen, Introduction to Nonsmooth Analysis and Optimization (2020).

-These notes aim to give an introduction to generalized derivative concepts useful in deriving necessary optimality conditions and numerical algorithms for infinite-dimensional nondifferentiable optimization problems that arise in inverse problems, imaging, and PDE-constrained optimization.
+This book aims to give an introduction to generalized derivative concepts useful in deriving necessary optimality conditions and numerical algorithms for infinite-dimensional nondifferentiable optimization problems that arise in inverse problems, imaging, and PDE-constrained optimization.
 They cover convex subdifferentials, Fenchel duality, monotone operators and resolvents, Moreau–Yosida regularization as well as Clarke and (briefly) limiting subdifferentials.
 Both first-order (proximal point and splitting) methods and second-order (semismooth Newton) methods are treated.
+In addition, differentiation of set-valued mapping is discussed and used for deriving second-order optimality conditions for as well as Lipschitz stability properties of minimizers.
+Applications to inverse problems and optimal control of partial differential equations illustrate the derived results and algorithms.
 The required background from functional analysis and calculus of variations is also briefly summarized.

 2. Valkonen, Optimisation for computer vision and data science (2017).